 “I runk it.”

-“Well, go get some more,” she told her.
-“But, THIS TIME, leave some in your cup.”
+“Well, go get some more,” she told her, “but, THIS TIME, leave some in your cup.”

 When she returned this time, Ms. Donny asked her again, “Where’s your water?
 Didn’t I tell you to put some in your cup, and come back?”